SweedXD/DirectTranslate/README.md

 | `tr {from language} {to language} {words to be translated}` | Translate `words to be translated` from `from language` to `to language` language.
 Example of usage is `tr en cs hello world` |

 Alternatively:
-- if you do no supply any language code, your input lang will be auto-detected as 'from language' and your 'to language' will be your computer system default language, e.g. `tr ciao`.
+- if you do no supply any language code, your input language will be auto-detected as 'from language' and your 'to language' will be your computer system default language, e.g. `tr mattina`.
-- if you just supply one language code, this will be used as the 'to language' and your input will be auto-detected as the 'from language', e.g. `tr en ciao`.
+- if you just supply one language code, this will be used as the 'to language' and your input will be auto-detected as the 'from language', e.g. `tr it morning`

 ### Problems, errors and feature requests